jeffchheng/brains-base/content/blog/2020-02-09-aws-from-front-end-perspective/index.md

 ### Parameter Store

 Parameter Store is for storing configuration or secrets in one place.
-I'm able to specify who can access a secret through tags, and only those resources are able to retrieve and decrypt the secret.
+You can specify who has access to a secret through tags, and only those resources are able to retrieve and decrypt the secret.

-For example, I add a client secret.
-I add a tag, where the key is `awscodestar:projectArn` and the value is `arn:aws:codestar:region:account:project/my-project`.
-This means only my CodeStar project can use it during the build step.
+For example, you add a client secret, and tag it with key = `awscodestar:projectArn` and value = `arn:aws:codestar:region:account:project/your-project`.
+This means only your CodeStar project can use it during the build step.

-In CodeBuild, I can specify an environment variable `client_secret`, and the value is `/the/path/to/the/client_secret`.
-The next time I rebuild, the CodeStar worker will be able to get and decrypt that parameter, assuming I've added the right access controls (see the IAM section below).
+In CodeBuild, you can specify an environment variable `client_secret`, and the value is `/the/path/to/the/client_secret`.
+The next time you rebuild, the CodeStar worker will be able to get and decrypt that parameter, assuming you've added the right access controls (see the IAM section below).

 ### CloudFormation